nishchay/translations/static/english/learningCenter/v2.0/session.md

 ###### Route with multiple scope

 When route defines multiple scope, there always default scope for the route.
-Creating Scope session without passing scope name will use default scope as defined in `@NamedScope`.
+Creating Scope session without passing scope name will use default scope as defined in `NamedScope` attribute.

 ```php